Contributor Leaderboard

 2 points

-19. Maybe Bedlington history society and you could join forces.
+Maybe Bedlington history society and you could join forces.
 BEDLINGTON needs its own museum.
 Maybe John Hall originally from North seats ,but went to Bedlington grammar school would donate the opportunities are there.
 It needs a team of volunteers to organise it.
 I was at school with Claire Mitchell ner mam wasEllen Mitchell.
 I am sure that her family would be involved.
 There are just so many people who would support this.
-Also I have an extensive collection of disaster glasses some that are unknown linked with Bedlington and guidepost, Anyway it’s just a thought
+Also I have an extensive collection of disaster glasses some that are unknown linked with Bedlington and guidepost, Anyway it’s just a thought2 points

 2 points